A robust methodology for long-term sustainability evaluation of Machine Learning models: Proposed Protocol

-Rather than focusing on per-batch or per-epoch costs, we aim to assess the broader cost of the ML lifecycle by comparing three-sided performance, sustainability, and available data.
-We also advocate for not blindly using static per-inference costs to assess inference sustainability, as the computational cost of performing $\phi(x)$ can vary with the evolution of $\phi$ (e.g. increasingly deep decision trees).
+and to respect the likely real-time use-case of real-world ML systems, where immediate inference is required, we assume that instances arrive incrementally rather than in batches, which is crucial for proper efficiency evaluation.
+By using this high level of abstraction we avoid focusing on per-batch or per-epoch costs, which is directly causal to long-term efficiency and cannot be applied to a majority of learning paradigms; we also avoid blindly using static per-inference costs to assess inference sustainability, as the computational cost of performing $\phi(x)$ can vary with the evolution of $\phi$ (e.g. increasingly deep decision trees).

+We propose to consider the fact that, regardless of the nature of the models and the data, models will need periodic or incremental retraining or updating to keep up with evolving data, achieve a desired level of performance, or avoid opportunity costs of operation or against competitors; simultaneously, models must still perform inference of all incoming examples.
+Given the available data, we incrementally present the models with all instances for inference, and consider that the conditions and/or intervals for model retraining and evaluation will be dependent on context (model and data) to be identified at the beginning of the ML's developmental lifecycle.
+For our initial experiments, we make a reasonable assumption that models should be evaluated each time the number of instances increases by 50\%.
+Batch models are retrained on the same basis, while Streaming models can be updated on every example.

 Algorithms \ref{alg:sus-eval-batch} and \ref{alg:sus-eval-streaming} show our proposed evaluation protocol for the long-term assessment of sustainability and performance trade-offs, making sure it is compatible with both offline (batch) and online (streaming) learning approaches, which is typically not possible for state-of-the-art evaluation methodologies.